Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Master Alchemist.

-You have surpassed most of the alchemists and became one of the greatest alchemists who have ever lived, you gain the following benefits:
+You have surpassed most of the alchemists and became one of the greatest alchemists who have ever lived.

 * The costs and time you need to craft Items using your Alchemist’s supplies is quartered.
 * If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)